Causes of & Reasons for Small Breasts

 Before we can really talk about breast size, we should first mention how it’s measured.
 Breast size is usually stated in terms of the size of your bra.

-For a deeper dive on measuring your bra size, click here
+For a deeper dive on measuring your wired or wireless bras size, click here

 Breast size usually focuses on the cup size of your breasts.
 However, it is worth noting that breast size can fluctuate over a woman’s lifetime, and especially during pregnancy.